hhzeng95/Twitter/README.md

 # Twitter

-This is a framework of twitter based on my previous project work
+This is a framework of twitter based on my previous project work for LeapGrad Corp Assessment